Definition of Business Risk

 - Identify Risk: A sound business plan can identify or analyze the threat to the business at the very start rather than not waiting for something to happen.
 This requires a more proactive behavior of the management.

-Business risk means not being able to make the firm profitable whereas financial risk means not being able to pay off the debt or meet the financial obligations of the firm.
-Business risk is purely operational in nature whereas financial risk is related to debt payment.
-Business risks are not controllable and thus unavoidable whereas financial risks are controllable and avoidable too.
-Business risks are prevalent as long as the business operates whereas a financial risk exists until the time equity financing is increasing.
+Business risk means not making the firm profitable, whereas financial risk means not paying off the debt or meeting the firm’s financial obligations.
+Business risk is purely operational, whereas financial risk relates to debt payment.
+Business risks are not controllable and thus unavoidable, whereas financial risks are controllable and avoidable.
+Business risks are prevalent as long as the business operates, whereas a financial risk exists until equity financing increases.

-Business risk can be managed by bringing in systematic measures of conducting day to day operations and minimizing the cost whereas financial risk can be managed by reducing the debt level and increasing the equity level.
-Business risk can be measured by looking into the EBIT whereas financial risk can be measured by looking into the financial leverage numbers and debt-asset ratio.
+Businesses can employ systematic measures to conduct day-to-day operations and minimize costs, thus managing business risk.
+You can manage financial risk by reducing the debt level and increasing the equity level.
+EBIT (can be used to assess business risk, while financial risk can be measured by examining financial leverage numbers and the debt-asset ratio.

 Advantages and Disadvantages of Business Risk